The traditional view of mortgages is that the older you are, the more challenging – and expensive – it becomes to borrow for a new home.

 Sarah spoke to a mortgage broker who helped her to find a lender.

 The lender had a maximum repayment age of 69, meaning the traditional 25-year term had to be shortened to 17 years.

 For a repayment mortgage at a typical rate of 3% it would cost Sarah an extra £168 a month.

-“I feel very lucky to have got a mortgage, as I know it can get harder to find lenders willing to lend to the more mature borrower,” Sarah says.
+'I feel very lucky to have got a mortgage, as I thought it might be harder to find lenders willing to lend to the more mature borrower,' says Sarah.

-“But my monthly repayments are much more expensive.
-If I had been able to get a mortgage with a 25-year term, those extra eight years would have made it a lot less costly.”
+'If I'd been able to get a mortgage with a 25-year term, those extra eight years would have made it a lot less costly.'